-Famous Apple leaker Mark Gurman from Bloomberg has reported that the next-generation iPad Pro 2022 series will be revealed very soon.
+Famous Apple leaker Mark Gurman from Bloomberg has reported that the next-generation iPad Pro 2022 series will be revealed soon.
 The iPad Pro series will most likely debut in September alongside the iPhone 14 series.
 The event is expected to be held on September 12 or 13; however, the date is not yet confirmed.

-Mark Gurman also suggests that this time, Apple will upgrade the iPad Pro 11 and iPad Pro 12.9 to the new Apple M2 chip, the successor to the popular M1 chip we have seen on iPad Pro series 2020 and the iPad Air 2022.
+Mark Gurman also suggests that this time, Apple will upgrade the iPad Pro 11 and iPad Pro 12.9 to the new Apple M2 chip, the successor to the popular M1 chip we have seen on the iPad Pro series 2020 and the iPad Air 2022.
 The new chip has an 8-core CPU and a 10-core GPU, resulting in an 18% improved CPU and 35% improved GPU performance compared to the M1.
 The M2 chip now supports a memory bandwidth of up to 100GB/s.
-Additionally, the Apple M2 chip comes with up to 24 GB of RAM, which is 8GB more than the 16GB max on the M1.
+The Apple M2 chip also comes with up to 24 GB of RAM, which is 8GB more than the 16GB max on the M1.

 Furthermore, Gurman suggests that the next-generation iPad Pro series will have wireless charging support.
 This will be a form of MagSafe or Reverse Wireless Charging support as it might not be befitting for a large device like the iPad Pro 12.9-inch to position it on a Qi wireless charger.